arei/talks/ScaleYou/outline.md

 	But there are a lot of ways to influence without being the boss or acting bossy.

-30	5.
-Avoiding Hassle
+	5. Avoiding Hassle
 	Nobody wants to work in a company that sucks.
 	And nobody wants to go to that stupid weekly all hands meeting every friday morning.
 	So whether or not we choose to admit it
-	One of our underlying motiviations
+	One of our underlying motivations
 	Is to avoid work place stress...
 	Aka avoid hassle.

 	So these are
 	In my opinion
-	The motiviations that we
+	The motivations that we
 	as software engineers
 	look for in our work.